- CBD may interact with certain medications.

 Listening to Your Body

-Another crucial factor in deciding whether or not to incorporate CBD into your life is listening to your body.
+Listening to your body is another crucial factor in deciding whether or not to incorporate CBD into your life.
 Everyone’s experience with CBD is unique, and what works for one person may not work for another.

 Pay close attention to how your body reacts when you begin using CBD alongside medications.
 If you notice any adverse effects or unexpected changes in the way your medication works, it’s essential to discuss these observations with your healthcare provider.